Last updated 03/24/2022. Updates in bold italics.

 The FAQs below describe our COVID-policies and the steps we are taking to keep everyone safe and meaningfully engaged in Temple Micah services, education programs, and community events.
 These policies are driven by our belief that we are all responsible for each other.
-They also reflect that there are many young members of our community who are not yet eligible for the COVID-19 vaccination.
 We expect to review and update our policies as the research and conditions evolve.

 Temple Micah is committed to continuing to provide a robust offering of online services and other educational opportunities.